 Dr. E. Chester Ridgway was appointed Head of the Division of Endocrinology on July 1, 1985 and later became the Frederic Hamilton Professor of Medicine.
 Dr. Ridgway attended Medical School at the University of Colorado School of Medicine, receiving his MD in 1968.
 He then did his Internal Medicine internship and residency at the Massachusetts General Hospital.
 He subsequently did his Endocrinology Fellowship at the Massachusetts General Hospital and Harvard Medical School, where he trained under Dr Farah Maloof.
 He later became Director of the Thyroid Unit at Massachusetts General and a national and international leader in the field of thyroid gland disorders, including hypothyroidism, hyperthyroidism, thyroid nodules and thyroid cancer.
 His studies of the regulation of thyroid stimulating hormone (TSH) secretion to control the thyroid gland resulted in very significant advances in the understanding of thyroid physiology and thyroid disease.
 His dynamic research resulted in numerous research grants from the National Institutes of Health and the publication of over 200 manuscripts in peer-reviewed medical and scientific literature, over 50 books and book chapters, and numerous invited national and international lectureships.

 Drs.
 Berhanu, Dills, Picket and Zapalowski eventually left the Division for pharmaceutical or medical device companies.
 Drs.
-Merenich, Donahoo, Weber and Klopper later left to work at Kaiser Permanente in Denver.
-Dr Woodmansee briefly did research in the pharmaceutical industry and was then hired as a full time faculty member at Harvard Medical School and the Peter Bent Brigham Hospital.
+Merenich, Donahoo, Weber and Klopper left CU to work at Kaiser Permanente in Denver and Dr. Janssen left to work at National Jewish Hospital in Denver.
+Dr. Donahoo later left Kaiser to become faculty member at the University of Florida.
+Dr Woodmansee briefly did research in the pharmaceutical industry and then successively became a faculty member successively at Harvard Medical School (Peter Bent Brigham Hospital), Mayo Clinic (Jacksonville), and later the University of Florida (2019).
 PhD faculty added to the Division during Dr. Ridgway’s tenure included Drs.
 William Wood and David Gordon, who made significant discoveries in the molecular biology of TSH subunit gene expression and regulation in the pituitary gland.
-This included the identification of promoter and enhancer regulatory regions and the transcription factors that interacted at these important sites.
 The Ridgway research group also elucidated the precise cell cycle pathways associated with thyroid hormone control of thyrotrope cell growth.

-The Endocrinology Practice at University of Colorado Hospital was regularly recognized by US News and World Report as one of the nation’s top hospitals for diabetes and hormone disorders throughout this time.
-Dr. Robert Eckel served as the President of the National Association for the Study of Obesity (NASO), 1995-1996 and was President of the American Heart Association, 2005-2006.
+Dr. Robert Eckel served as the President of the National Association for the Study of Obesity (NASO), 1995-1996, and was President, American Heart Association, 2005-2006.
 Dr. Eckel then became the Charles A. Boettcher Endowed Chair in Atherosclerosis.
 Dr. Kathryn Horwitz served as President of The Endocrine Society, 1998-1999.
 Dr. Horwitz was honored by being selected as a Distinguished Professor of Medicine in 2004.
 Dr. Jane Reusch was President of the American Federation for Clinical Research, 2002-2003.

 12801 East 17th Avenue